ryanrestine/HackTheBox_WriteUps/windows_machines/optimum_notes.md

 ![transfer.png](../assets/optimum_assets/transfer.png)

-Loking through the results I'm not seeing much.
+Looking through the results I'm not seeing much.
 Because I know this is an old machine, I run `systeminfo` to see if I can get any more info:

 ```text
 C:\Users\kostas\Documents>systeminfo